Preparing for a Baby: What You Actually Need

 settle into a routine

-huge toy collections
+large toy collections

-expensive gadgets
+expensive swings

-“just in case” extras
+"just in case" purchases

 Final thought